 Search long and hard enough (not to mention pay out enough) and you may find stock photographs that are more-or-less appropriate to your business.
 But why not go for a totally unique and authentic look instead?
 Photographs taken by a professional give you more control and allow you to develop your own visual identity.

-Displaying social media accounts can enhance your e-commerce website’s credibility.
+Displaying social media accounts can enhance your e-commerce website’s credibility, and gain customer trust.
 Conversely, an absence of all social media activity is likely to trigger alarm signals in the minds of potential customers.
+Having a presence on social media will give social media influencers the opportunity to promote your product, something that can become extremely valuable to the way your brand is perceived by your consumers.

 If you’re selling medical equipment, you probably don’t want to come across like a street trader.
 Similarly, a dry and stuffy tone would be inappropriate for a website offering bouncy castle rental.
 It sounds obvious, but striking the right ‘tone of voice’ is a crucial element of your brand building.
 It shouldn’t be something you simply trust to instinct.

 Just as airlines never advertise on the basis of how safe their airplanes are, you shouldn’t overemphasize the trustworthiness of your business.
-Explicit references to your honesty will merely sow seeds of doubt.
+Explicit references to your brand trust and honesty will merely sow seeds of doubt.
+Build trust with your consumers in a more subtle and effective way online.